Frequently Asked Questions

 Click here for a special section of our website on this topic.
 The Map & Driving Directions e-mail that we'll send you 21 days before your arrival will give you driving directions from the Maine/NH border on I-95, which is really the only way most renters arrive when driving to Maine.
 If you are coming from Canada or northern New Hampshire, please let us know and we'll give you some advice on other other driving directions.

-Let's face it, recent news reports show that there has been lots of fraudulent scams going on in the vacation rental industry.
+Let's face it, recent news reports show that there have been lots of fraudulent scams going on in the vacation rental industry.
 Criminals have been duplicating listings and putting their own contact information on the listing, then collecting the money through "mules" (Which is why you should always rent through a VRMA member vacation rental agency like On the Water in Maine and never directly through a homeowner unless you know that homeowner).
 A recent report showed that as many as 5,000 vacation listings advertised in the USA right now are fraudulent or non-existent.
 Here at On the Water in Maine Inc., we are the "real deal".
 In addition to being an A+ member of the Better Business Bureau, there are many ways you can verify our legitimacy.
-The Past-President of the VRMA knows owners Justin & Tiffany personally.
-We are long-time members of the Penobscot Bay Chamber of Commerce and Boothbay Harbor Region Chamber of Commerce.
-You can contact either of those Chambers to find out that we are members in good standing both in the Chambers as well as the local community.
-Need more than that?
-Justin Ford, Co-Owner of On the Water in Maine Inc. is a member of the Rockport Fire Department in the town where On the Water in Maine Inc. is located.
-Just call the Fire Chief or Town Office and they will verify he owns and operates the business.
+The Past-President of the VRMA knows owner Tiffany personally.
+We are long-time members of the Penobscot Bay Chamber of Commerce.
+You can contact the Chamber to find out that we are members in good standing as well as the local community.

 LiveRez, the producers of this website, are On the Water in Maine's partners.
-Most of their staff in Idaho has met owner's Justin & Tiffany and have seen our business activity over the past six years.
 They recently celebrated our success on their website.

 To list a property with us, all of the over 500 property owners that have and currently work with On the Water in Maine Inc. had to physically meet with us.
 They all have signed a power-of-attorney giving us full rights to sign their name and rent their homes.
 They have all given us keys to their homes.
 Many have asked us to be their property managers and give us full trust to manage their million dollar plus assets.
 The strength of that should be enough.
 However, if you need to, we can put you in touch with one of our Property Owners, many of whom are close friends, and they can vouch for us.